jtreanor/LPmade-Python/README.md

 ``sudo python3 setup.py install``

-The API is largely identical to the C++ library.
+The API is largely identical to the C++ library, with a few useful additions.
 For example:

 ```
 from netlib import *